crystaltine/wordfish/README.md

 Interesting insights and charts about the usage of certain words or activity in a discord channel over time.

+## Examples
+*(for obvious reasons, the legend (usernames) are hidden in these examples)*

-An example for monthly activity:
+An example for monthly activity from 5 people:
 ![Example graph](https://i.imgur.com/YeLQDcI.png)

 Searching for the word "bad" by week: